ulan/javascript-agent-memory/explainer.md

 This means that the implementation has to have the result readily available at any time to avoid blocking JavaScript code.
 Maintaining the result may incur performance and memory overhead even for web pages that do not use the API.
 We want to avoid such overhead and allow the implementation to compute the result on-demand and to fold the computation in other operations, e.g. garbage collection.
-For this reason, the interface of our API is asynchronous and is based on `Promise`.
+For this reason, the interface of our API is asynchronous and is based on promises.

 In addition to the total size, we want to report per-frame sizes.
 This is useful for isolating memory usage of separate products embedded as iframes in larger web pages.